 Semaglutide (By injection)

 Treats type 2 diabetes.
-Lowers the risk of heart attack or stroke in patients with type 2 diabetes and heart or blood vessel disease.
+Lowers the risk of heart attack, stroke, or death in patients with type 2 diabetes and heart or blood vessel disease.
+Also used to help lose weight and keep the weight off in patients with obesity caused by certain conditions.

-Ozempic 0.25 MG or 0.5 MG Doses, Ozempic 1 MG DosesThere may be other brand names for this medicine.
+Ozempic 0.25 MG or 0.5 MG Doses, Ozempic 1 MG Doses, Ozempic 2 MG Doses, WegovyThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used: